cellsjs/piscosour/plugins/system-checker/info.md

 - `option`: (optional, default is '-v') if version is set the way to check this version.
 - `regexp`: (optional) if version is on a string the way to extract only the version.
 Overwrite version defined on piscosour.json
 - `listedIn`: (optional) use the 'list' value of this parameter in order to check if this dependency is available.
+- `uncheckable` (default: false) tells pisco that this requirement is not possible to be checked.
 - `uri`: (optional) only apply in npm commands.
 Uri of the git repo.
 - `pkg`: (optional) only apply in npm commands.
 Used when executable and pkg are different.